slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-04-design_principles_grasp_patterns.rst

 Indirection
 -----------

-Somestimes helpful.
+Sometimes helpful.
 The Gang-of-Four design patterns subdivide this many ways.
 You might have an Adapter or Facade to wrap one (or more) collaborators.
-You might have a State or Strategy class hierarhcy that wraps up alternative implementation choices into a tidy structure.
+You might have a State or Strategy class hierarchy that wraps up alternative implementation choices into a tidy structure.

 Note there are two layers of indirection.
 Objects can have indirect access to other objects, perhaps mediated by the current state.